Myth of the clean Wehrmacht: Erich von Manstein

 Manstein's defence attorney during his trial was Reginald Paget.
 William Donovan, who had earlier helped Franz Halder, intervened and recruited his friend Paul Leverkuehn to assist the defence.
 Paget helped strengthen the myth of the clean Wehrmacht, he defended the army's scorched earth policy on the basis that no army would fight by the rulebook.
 He defended the shooting of civilians who were armed but not engaged in any partisan action.
 Both during and after the trial Paget denied Operation Barbarossa was a "war of annihilation".
-He down-played the racist aspects of Barbarossa and the campaign to exterminate Soviet Jews.
+He downplayed the racist aspects of Barbarossa and the campaign to exterminate Soviet Jews.
 Instead, he argued that "the Wehrmacht displayed a large degree of restraint and discipline".
 Paget's closing statement echoed the core of the myth of the clean Wehrmacht saying "Manstein is and will remain a hero amongst his people".
 He echoed the Cold War politics with the words: "If Western Europe is to be defencible, these decent soldiers must be our comrades".

 Captain Basil Liddell Hart, the British historian who was the most influential military historian in the English-speaking world during his lifetime, endorsed the "clean Wehrmacht" myth, writing with undisguised admiration about how the Wehrmacht had been the mightiest war machine ever built that would have won the war if only Hitler had not interfered with the conduct of operations.
 Between 1949 and 1953, Liddell Hart was deeply involved in a public relations campaign for freedom for Manstein after a British military court convicted him of war crimes on the Eastern Front, which Liddell Hart called a gross miscarriage of justice.
 The trial of Manstein was a turning point in the British people's perception of the Wehrmacht as Manstein's lawyer, the Labour MP Reginald Paget, waged a well oiled and energetic public relations campaign for amnesty for his client, enlisting many politicians and celebrities in the process.